Choose another writer in this calendar:

 Saima (Rauha Maria) Harmaja (1913-1937) |

-Finnish poet, who published her central collections of poems in five years period from 1932 to 1937.
-Saima Harmaja poured out her heart in her poetry and died young, and rapidly gained a cult status amongst young female readers.
-Her works have been published more posthumously than during her life time.
-"A horrible dog, it is barking Saima Harmaja was born in Helsingissä into a well-to-do family.
+Finnish interwar period writer, who poured her heart into poetry, and died young.
+Saima Harmaja's four collections of poems appeared in five years period from 1932 to 1937, and gained a cult status after young female readers discovered them.
+Her works have been published more posthumously than during her lifetime.
+This night the lake is freezing.
+Saima Harmaja was born in Helsingissä into a well-to-do family.
 Her father, Leo Harmaja (1880-1949), and mother, Laura Harmaja (1881-1954), were both economists and university teachers.
 Leo Harmaja had a distinguished career as a civil servant.
 He was editor of Kauppalehti and professor of ecomomics, and published a number of books in the field of social sciences.
 Saima's mother was the daughter of the famous poet Arvid Genetz.
 She wrote a number of pioneering artices in domestic science for the magazine Kotiliesi, but also published non-fiction.
-In 'Oma elämäkerta,' an autobiographical article, Saima Harmaja
+Harmaja began to write prose and poems at early age.
+In the 1920s she contributed to the

 children's magazine Pääskynen,